ashmystic/artopia/_portfolio-items/temple-2016-4-3-solution.md

 text:
 link:
 ---
-I believe the world can be saved through open-minded holistic design.
+I believe the world can be saved through open-minded holistic design, and genuine authentic love.